 You’ll find him in the park by The Lake on the northwest side, near the path that leads to the Hern’s Head, a large rock formation that’s a favorite among travelers and kids who love to climb.
 (See map below.)

 He’ll be singing in front of 50, 60, 70 or more.
 David’s guitar in hand.
 They’ll be spread out on the lawn, filling park benches, shoes off with big grins, singing and swaying to the music.

-If you’re thinking David’s just another talented busker singing for his supper, God knows the city if filled with them, he’s not.
+If you’re thinking David’s just another talented busker singing for his supper, God knows the city is filled with them, he’s not.
 David is an institution.
 He’s played in the same spot every Saturday for the last 25 years (weather permitting), and he’s still going strong.
 Visitors love him and there are locals who’ve long since made David’s concerts a mainstay of their summer Saturdays.

 I first came upon David Ippolito in 2014.